kbirk/esper/README.md

         }
     );

-Drawing with vertex buffers is simple, simply bind it, and draw.
+Drawing with vertex buffers is easy, simply bind it, and draw.

     // Bind vertex buffer.
     vertexBuffer.bind();